ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 After the aligner finishes, it generates a log file with some important statistics about the whole run, including:

-- % of mapped reads: the closer to 100%, the better.
+- **% of mapped reads:** the closer to 100%, the better.
 Lower mapped reads can be a sign of wrong genome/annotation, contamination or poor library prep.
-- % of unique mapped reads and % of multi mapped reads: most reads should be uniquely mapped, otherwise it could indicate over-amplification or low library complexity.
+- **% of unique mapped reads and % of multi mapped reads:** most reads should be uniquely mapped, otherwise it could indicate over-amplification or low library complexity.
-- % of properly paired reads: a low percentage here despite a high mapping rate often points to library prep issues (like chimeras).
+- **% of properly paired reads:** a low percentage here despite a high mapping rate often points to library prep issues (like presence of chimeras).